t-shoemaker/syllabus_factory/docs/90_university-policies.md

 or when attendance contributes to a student's grade, for the reasons stated in Student Rule 7, or other reason deemed appropriate by the instructor.

+Work submitted by a student as makeup work for an excused absence is not considered late work and is exempted from the late work policy ([Student Rule 7][rule-7]).

 Please refer to [Student Rule 7][rule-7] in its entirety for information about makeup work, including definitions, and related documentation and timelines.